kenhkan/morrison/README.md

 once it merges into a single stream accessible via a file descriptor.

-In Morrison, a component may use array ports by reading the environment variable `MORRISON_INPORTS_MAP_PATH` and `MORRISON_OUTPORTS_MAP_PATH`.
-The former is the path to a file that contains port mapping for input ports, the latter for output ports.
+In Morrison, a component may use array ports by reading the environment variable `MORRISON_PORT_MAP_PATH`.
+It is the path to a file that contains port mapping for ports.

 #### Map file protocol

 Each map file is tab-separated values of the following format:

 ```
-port-name  list-of-file-descriptors-separated-by-comma
+IN|OUT  port-name   list-of-file-descriptors-separated-by-comma
 ```

 Note that the spaces above should be a tab in the real file.